-Though marble is still very expensive (even more so than granite and quartz), they’re a little more affordable than they once were.
+As far as stone vanity tops go, marble is still very expensive (even more so than granite and quartz).
+However, even though you may have to shell out for a marble countertop – they are still a little more affordable than they once were.

-The large variety of marble vanity tops and its classic looks make the material a perfect choice for just about any style of bathroom.
+The large variety of marble vanity tops and the stylish, modern aesthetic of this stone makes marble the perfect choice for just about any style of bathroom.

-The main drawback to a marble is that its prone to staining and scratching.
+The main drawback to marble is that it prone to staining and scratching.
 You must reseal yours on a regular basis to prevent staining.